Website Planning Process – Part 3

-Now, commit to turning this into a regular habit.
-Keep monitoring this commitment and if necessary, fine-tune your content schedule accordingly.
+- Commit to making this into a regular habit.
+Monitor your commitment and adjust your publishing schedule accordingly.

-Remind yourself when you sit down to write your content that you are you are working on growing your business, instead of just simply working in it.
+- Remind yourself when you sit down to plan or write content that you are working on your business, instead of simply working in it.

 Tip #2: Use Content Scheduling Tools

-If you are going to publish content consistently (and you should!), having content scheduling tools can help keep your content creation workflow organized.
+If you plan to publish content regularly (and you should!), having content scheduling tools can help keep your workflow organized and moving along.

-You can use simple spreadsheet-based Editorial Templates to help schedule and track the content production, or use a WordPress plugin.
+You can use a simple spreadsheet to schedule and track your content planning and production process or—if your site is built with WordPress—you can use a plugin.

 Spreadsheet-Based Editorial Templates

-You can keep things simple and schedule your content creation using any spreadsheet program …
+You can easily create a simple editorial content template to help you schedule your content creation using a spreadsheet program.

-- Publish Date: The date you plan to publish the content.
-Tip: You can use color-coding to indicate when content has been published.
-You can also create another column to record 1) the date your content needs to be written by, and 2) the date your content is scheduled to publish on your site or blog.
+- Publish Date: Type in the date you plan to publish your content.
+You can use color-coding to highlight published content, work-in-progress, unassigned topics, etc. You can also add columns to record 1) the date your content needs to be written by, and 2) the date your content is scheduled to be published.

-- Writer: Who will write or create the content.
+- Author: Record who will write or create your content.
 (See Step 10 below)

-- Type: Enter the type of content you will be creating for this item.
+- Content Type/Format: Record the type of content you plan to create for a specific topic.
 (See Step 9 below)

-- Category: If you are publishing to your blog, specify the category you will publish this item under.
+- Category: If you are publishing on your blog, enter the category you will publish your content item under.

-- CTA: What is this particular item of content designed to sell or promote?
-Specify your offer or call-to-action here.
+- Offer/CTA (Call To Action): What is this content item specifically designed to help you sell or promote?
+Record your offer or call-to-action here.

-- Headline: Enter your blog post headline, title of your article, etc.
+- Headline: Enter your article title or headline.

-- Description: Enter a brief description or purpose of the content in this column.
+- Description: Enter a brief description or purpose of the content.

-- URL: After publishing the item, record its URL here.
-This will make it easier to find the content URL when promoting your content (e.g. on social media, emails, etc)
+- URL: After publishing, record the URL of your article here.
+This will make it easier to find the URL of your post when promoting your content (e.g. on social media, emails, etc.)

-- Short URL: Add a shortened version of the content’s destination URL for promoting on Twitter, or tracking your campaigns.
+- Short URL: Add a shortened version of the content’s URL if you plan to promote on Twitter, track your campaigns in ads, etc.

-You don’t need all of the above columns.
-You can keep it simple by creating a basic spreadsheet containing only these essential columns:
+You don’t need to add all of the above columns to your spreadsheet.
+You can keep things really simple by creating a basic spreadsheet that only includes the following columns:

-If you want to create an Editorial Calendar to help plan your content on a monthly basis, just search online for “free calendar template” or download a free calendar template from WinCalendar.com …
+If you would like to create an Editorial Calendar to help you plan your content on a monthly basis, you can search online for “free editorial calendar template” or download a free calendar template from WinCalendar.com.

 WordPress Content Management Plugins